Jon Flint

-Jonathan A. Flint is a venture capitalist and entrepreneur who co-founded the venture capital firms Polaris Partners and Polaris Founders Capital, as well as the companies Living Proof, and Icelandic Provisions.
+Jonathan A. Flint is a venture capitalist and entrepreneur who co-founded venture capital firms Polaris Partners and Polaris Founders Capital, as well as the companies Living Proof and Icelandic Provisions.

 Early career

 Flint graduated with a BA from Hobart College and a JD from the University of Virginia School of Law.
-In 1971 Flint was the assistant director and an actor in John Landis' first film Schlock.
+In 1971, Flint was the assistant director and an actor in John Landis' first film Schlock.
 From 1974 to 1976, Flint was on the research team of the Impeachment Inquiry Staff of the House Judiciary Committee and then served as a researcher under Richard Ben-Veniste on the Watergate Special Prosecution Force.
 Flint later worked as a litigator with Testa, Hurwitz & Thibeault, a venture capital law firm based in Boston.
 In 1984, he changed careers and became a venture capitalist at Burr, Egan, Deleage & Co.
 (BEDCO).
-Flint later became a partner of BEDCO and was instrumental in a series of successful software startups including a $105 million payback on a $3 million investment in Powersoft Corporation.
+Flint later became a partner of BEDCO and was instrumental in a series of successful software startups, including a $105 million payback on a $3 million investment in Powersoft Corporation.